 We left with the understanding that that’s all there is, that it was a history event and “wasn’t that wonderful!”.

 They failed to tell us the “So What” of Christmas.
-That is to say, the lasting and eternal difference that this earth and its inhabitants have lived under ever since.
+They omitted the lasting and eternal difference that this earth and its inhabitants have lived under ever since the Incarnation.

-1) Jesus was born in Bethlehem, but He is still alive and among us.
+1) Jesus was born in Bethlehem, yes–but He is still alive and among us.

 Even though this is historical and fixed to a date and time and place, it’s far more than that.
 The church is not a Jesus Memorial Society.
 Jesus Christ is alive and He is in this place and we are His children forever.

-2) There was great joy to all people that night, and that joy is still widespread, soul-deep, and available to all.
+2) There was great joy to all people that night, yes indeed–and that joy is still widespread, soul-deep, and available.

 The joy continues.
 The angel called it “great joy to all the people” and that it is!

-3) There was a Savior born that night, and because of His death/burial/resurrection, He is still saving people today.
+3) A Savior was born that night, yes–and by His death/burial/resurrection, He is still saving people today.

 “Unto you is born…a Savior.”
 Jesus Saves.
-Write it down in big letters, plaster it on billboards, and form it in neon and hang it from your church’s front steps, if you like.
+Write it down in big letters, plaster it on billboards, and shape it in neon to hang from your church’s front steps, if you like.
 That is the heart of the Christmas message and it still rings true today.

 He came not simply as a role model, although He is that.
 He came, not just to teach us and inspire us and affirm us, although He does these things and a thousand more.
 He came “to seek and to save that which was lost.”

-4) People worshiped Jesus that night; He is still worthy of all worship and still being adored across this earth.
+4) People worshiped Jesus that night, yes–but He is still worthy of all worship and still being adored across this earth.

-5) The angels stood near that night to celebrate the coming of the Lord Jesus and they still celebrate everytime He comes into one more life.
+5) The angels sang that night to celebrate the coming of the Lord Jesus and they still celebrate every time He comes into one more life.

-The Lord said they throw a party everytime a sinner comes to the Father (Luke 15:7,10).
+Our Lord said they throw a party every time a sinner comes to the Father (Luke 15:7,10).
+And He would know.

-6) Outsiders found their way to Jesus at that time, completely surprising everyone present, and to this day, they still look to us for information on this One born King of the Jews.
+6) Outsiders found their way to Jesus at that time, completely surprising everyone.
+To this day, outsiders look to us for information and direction concerning this One born King of the Jews.

-We must not be as Herod’s chief priests and scribes who knew the prophecies of the Christ’s coming, but without the desire to see Him and worship Him (Matthew 2:4-6).
+We must not be as Herod’s chief priests and scribes who knew all the prophecies of the Christ’s coming, but without the slightest desire to see Him for themselves and to worship Him personally (Matthew 2:4-6).

-7) Some were threatened by the arrival of the Christ and sought to shut Him down forever, and they are still at work.
+7) Some were threatened by the arrival of the Christ and sought to shut Him down forever.
+Their descendants are still at work.

 Herod went into action that night (Matthew 2:16) and later the same religious leaders (or their successors) organized their own lynch mobs (see Mark 3:6).
-Their descendants are still at work, opposing with all the resources at their command the work of Jesus’ people out of a diabolical hatred of this Prince of Peace.
+Their descendants are still on the job, opposing with all the resources at their command the work of Jesus’ people out of a diabolical hatred of this Prince of Peace.